rdji5/Eng-NOVA-/README.md

 The camera, on the other hand, is responsible for color recognition; for example, if it detects the color red, the data is sent to the Raspberry Pi controller, which determines the robot’s movement according to the programmed algorithms.
 ***
 #A journey of challenge and adaptation:
 When we first started, we had planned to use a vehicle with four DC motors.
 However, before we could finalize it, we learned of a law requiring fewer than three-quarters of the motors to be DC.
 This change forced us to build a completely different vehicle, which took a long time.
-However, we finally got it built and started programming and testing
+However, we finally got it built and started programming and testing            Click here to see the installation steps --> https://www.youtube.com/shorts/4X3wNT3hZlc

 While assembling the car, we faced a space problem, so we brought a customized base to add a second layer and create more room.
 In the end, we installed the new base and successfully solved the problem.